 - Hospitalized residents with confirmed COVID-19 must complete transmission-based precautions (isolation) requirements (minimum of 10 days or up to 20 days if immunocompromised or severe illness). - Because of the risk of unrecognized COVID-19 infections among residents, facilities must conduct testing at the time of admission to the facility (if not done in the past 72 hours). - New Admissions or Readmissions see Table 2 below - When community transmission levels are substantial or high, asymptomatic new admissions and readmissions, regardless of vaccination status, must be tested on admission if not tested in the past 72 hours.
-If negative, test again 5 7 days after admission. - If community transmission levels are low-to-moderate, asymptomatic new admissions and readmissions do not need to be tested on admission. - PCR testing is the preferred testing method; however, POC antigen testing is acceptable. - New admissions or readmissions that are unvaccinated need to quarantine for 14 days and complete the testing listed above. - New admissions or readmissions that are fully vaccinated do not need to quarantine if they remain asymptomatic but must complete testing listed above. - Visitation follow the same guidance as residents who are close contacts. - Facilities in an outbreak may admit new residents if they have met the following criteria: - o Have adequate HCP to provide care to all current residents and new admissions, - Are not in crisis staffing, have adequate PPE inventory to meet the care needs of all residents (those currently residing in the building and new admissions), and have appropriate room placement for residents. - Facilities involved in an outbreak must consider the criteria listed above, the extent of the outbreak, and consult with their local health department before accepting new admissions.
+If negative, test again 5 7 days after admission. - If community transmission levels are low-to-moderate, asymptomatic new admissions and readmissions do not need to be tested on admission.

+- PCR testing is the preferred testing method; however, POC antigen testing is acceptable. - New admissions or readmissions that are NOT up to date with COVID-19 vaccinations need to quarantine for 10 days and complete the testing listed above. - New admissions or readmissions that ARE up to date with COVID-19 vaccinations do not need to quarantine if they remain asymptomatic but must complete testing listed above. - Visitation follow the same guidance as residents who are close contacts. - Facilities in an outbreak may admit new residents if they have met the following criteria: - o Have adequate HCP to provide care to all current residents and new admissions, - Are not in crisis staffing, have adequate PPE inventory to meet the care needs of all residents (those currently residing in the building and new admissions), and have appropriate room placement for residents. - Facilities involved in an outbreak must consider the criteria listed above, the extent of the outbreak, and consult with their local health department before accepting new admissions.